animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode’s XML namespace supports full configuration of the Apache Geode In-Memory Data Grid (IMDG).
-The XML namespace is one of two ways to configure Apache Geode in a Spring context in order to properly manage Apache Geode’s lifecycle inside the Spring container.
+Spring Data for GemFire's XML namespace supports full configuration of the Apache Geode In-Memory Data Grid (IMDG).
+The XML namespace is one of two ways to configure Apache Geode in a Spring context in order to properly manage Apache Geode's lifecycle inside the Spring container.
 The other way to configure Apache Geode in a Spring context is by using [annotation-based configuration](#bootstrap-annotation-config).